Twipped/InterviewThis/README.md

 ##PHP

 - Do you use a public framework or is it an in-house environment?
-  - When you find a bug in a public framework, do you give it back to the commumnity?
+  - When you find a bug in a public framework, do you give it back to the community?

 - Do you use PHP-driven HTML templates, or a third-party template engine such as Smarty or Twig?